 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆
+Yes  No 🗆

-If this report is an annual or transit Securities Exchange Act of 1934. the registrant is not required to file reports p oursuant to Section 13 or 15(d) of the Note - checking the box above wi from their obligations under those to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 or for such shorter period that the regi equired to be filed by Section 13 or 15(d) of istrant was required to file such reports), and be submitted and posted pursuant ally and posted on its corporate Website, if a .405 of this chapter) during the preceding 12 er, an accelerated filer, a non-accelerated file g growth company" in Rule 12b-2 of the Ex Large accelerated filer $\ oxtimes$ Accelerated Filer $\ \square$ Non-accelerated filer $\ \square$ Emerging growth company $\ \Box$ led transition period for complying w nents in accordance with U.S. GAAP, indicate vith any new or revised financial accounting † The term "new or revised Standards Codification after g s to any update issued by the Financial Acco unting Standards Board to its Accounting Indicate by check mark whi ch basis of accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP □ International Financial Reporting St Board $\ oxdot$ andards as issued by the International Accor unting Standards Other \square If "Other" has been checked in res follow.
-Item 17 \Box Item 18 \Box ate by check mark which financial statement item the registrant has elected to If this is an annual report, indicate by check mark whether the registran nt is a shell company (as defined in Rule 12b -2 of the Exchange Act).
-Yes \square No \boxtimes
+If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes \Box No \boxtimes

+Note - checking the box above will not relieve any registrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their obligations under those Sections.

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or an emerging growth company.
+See definition of "large accelerated filer," "accelerated filer," and "emerging growth company" in Rule 12b-2 of the Exchange Act (Check one):

+Large accelerated filer \square Accelerated Filer \square Non-accelerated filer \square Emerging growth company \square

+If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards[†] provided pursuant to Section 13(a) of the Exchange Act. \Box

+[†] The term "new or revised financial accounting standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards Codification after April 5, 2012.

+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

+U.S. GAAP

+International Financial Reporting Standards as issued by the International Accounting Standards

+Other

+Board

+If "Other" has been checked in response to the previous question indicate by check mark which financial statement item the registrant has elected to follow.
+Item 17 \Box Item 18 \Box

+If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵